THE TAIWAN KOM CHALLENGE / TOP TIPS FOR YOUR KOM ADVENTURE

 5. Internet / SIM cards:

 All the Taiwanese telephone companies are good, their prices are more or less exactly the same.
-For 5G unlimited for 10 days it’s about $1000NT, about $30 US, for 4G unlimited for 10 days about $20.
-The airport is the best place to do this, quick and easy and they should set it up for you, if you are arriving before 8am there should still be a place or two open – if not, you can get a travel SIM at any of the stores in Taipei.
+For 5G unlimited for 10 days it’s about $1400NT, about $40 US.
+The airport is the best place to do this, quick and easy and they should set it up for you.
+If you are arriving before 8am or after 6pm there should still be a place or two open – if not, you can get a travel SIM at any of the stores in Taipei.
+Also, e-Sims work well here, all over in fact.
+We can recommend Ubigi.

-If you don’t intend to be online a lot, there is good wi-fi to be had at 7-11 and Family Mart convenience stores, all restaurants, cafes and hotels.
+If you don’t intend to be online a lot, there is good wi-fi to be had at all convenience stores, restaurants, cafes and hotels.

 6. Plugs:

 Remember to bring an adaptor if needed.
-Also if you are going to be charging your phone. laptop, bike, bike computer, GoPro etc, I recommend bringing a multi plug extension, may come in handy when you have 2 hotel plug sockets and 8 things to charge.
+Also if you are going to be charging your phone. laptop, bike, bike computer, GoPro etc, we recommend bringing a multi plug extension, may come in handy when you have 2 hotel plug sockets and 23 things to charge!

 7. Money:

-Best to change either in your own country though the airport – Taoyuan – has (last time I was there, three weeks ago) a 24-hr exchange booth.
-99% of stores, cafes and bars take cards too (not convenience stores though) and digital payment systems are all over too.
+Best to change either in your own country though the airport – Taoyuan – has many exchange booths and ATM exchange machines.
+95% of stores, cafes and bars take cards and / or digital payment systems.

 8. Safety:

-Taiwan is very safe in terms of walking around a city after dark, there’s very little petty crime (pickpocketing, bag thieving), and you can leave a bike outside a convenience store for 5 minutes and I’d say 99.9999% of the time it’ll be fine, but these things do happen, if very rarely, so I’d recommend a light bike lock just in case.
+Taiwan is very safe in terms of walking around a city after dark, there’s very little petty crime (pickpocketing, bag thieving), and you can leave a bike outside a convenience store for 5 minutes and 99% of the time it’ll be fine, but these things do happen, if very rarely, so we recommend bringing a light bike lock just in case you are alone and intend to go into, for example, a large electrical store for a cable or a GoPro mount, etc.

 9. Cultural Stuff: